-- 1. Mr. Kwan Kin Chung is beneficially interested in 16,000,000 share options in China Bio Cassava Holdings Limited. - 2.
+- 1. Mr. Kwan Kin Chung is beneficially interested in 21,000,000 share options in China Bio Cassava Holdings Limited. - 2.
 Mr. Chung Billy is beneficially interested in 1,200,000 ordinary shares and 2,000,000 share options in China Bio Cassava Holdings Limited. - 3.
-Mr. Wan Xiaolin is beneficially interested in 12,000,000 share options in China Bio Cassava Holdings Limited. - 4.
-Mr. Tang U Fai is beneficially interested in 4,000,000 share options in China Bio Cassava Holdings Limited. - 5.
-Mr. Chen Man Lung is beneficially interested in 16,000,000 share options in China Bio Cassava Holdings Limited. - 6.
-Mr. Tsang Wai Wa is beneficially interested in 2,505,420 ordinary shares in China Bio Cassava Holdings Limited.
+Mr. Tang U Fai is beneficially interested in 4,000,000 share options in China Bio Cassava Holdings Limited. - 4.
+Mr. Chen Man Lung is beneficially interested in 17,000,000 share options in China Bio Cassava Holdings Limited. - 5.
+Mr. Wan Xiaolin is beneficially interested in 13,000,000 share options in China Bio Cassava Holdings Limited. - 6.
+Mr. Tsang Wai Wa is beneficially interested in 2,505,420 ordinary shares and 1,000,000 share options in China Bio Cassava Holdings Limited. - 7.
+As a result of share consolidation, pursuant to the terms of the Share Option Scheme adopted by China Bio Cassava Holdings Limited, the exercise price of the Share Options and the number of Shares to be allotted and issued upon full exercise of the subscription rights attaching to the 1,517,760,000 outstanding Share Options will be adjusted in the manner as disclosed in the Announcement of China Bio Cassava Holdings Limited dated 22 June 2012.
+The share consolidation is expected to become effective on 28 June 2012 upon the fulfillment of the conditions set out in the Announcement.